davegill/wrf-coop/README_user.md

 ### Checking WRF DA results

 1. Build the WRFDA code

-WRFDA can be build in 4DVar mode or non-4DVar mode.
+WRFDA can be built in 4DVar mode or non-4DVar mode.
 4DVar build allows to run also 3DVar and hybrid-3D/4DEnVar and needs to build WRFPlus (i.e., TL/AD of WRF) first.

 For WRFPlus build: